nur-syahirah/pomodoro-app/README.md

 ## 🔎 Live Preview
 You can explore the full Pomodoro timer app [right here](https://nur-syahirah.github.io/pomodoro-app/)
-No installation needed — just open and you are ready to use it!
+No installation needed — just click on the link(:

 ## 🚀 How to Use
 1. Click the **LEGGO** button to start your first 25-minute focus session.